YezhouLiu/cP-Verifier/README.md

 1. A compiled desktop version (`.exe`) of cPV is under the `Release` folder.
    The `main.exe` is the entry to the programme.
 2. For the console version, example python files can be found under the `examples` folder.
-3. Users can also run the UI by running the main.py file. (command: python main.py)

 # How to represent cP systems